cienciadedatosysalud/manual_aspire/README.md

 ### Add logo

-APIRE allows you to change the logo displayed on the app's landing page.
+ASPIRE allows you to change the logo displayed on the app's landing page.
 Follow the steps below to do it correctly:

 1- Add your logo to the folder structure.